 The first tool we will develop is called the topological degree of a continuous function.
-Since this will be hard to define for arbitrary continuous functions, For the idea of "differentiable function" to make sense on a manifold, we actually need that the manifold itself is "differentiable," which roughly means it has no spikes or jumps or disconnections. we'll focus on continuous functions from S^1 to S^1 .
+Since this will be hard to define for arbitrary continuous functions, we'll focus on continuous functions from S^1 to S^1 .
 These will be the functions we need to use in the proof of Brouwer's fixed point theorem.